Workplace Drug and Alcohol Testing – FAQsEverything you need to know about workplace drug & alcohol testing

 Blood alcohol tests following blood transfusions

 Following blood transfusions, an individual could have a significant proportion of someone else’s blood in the system.
 Therefore, there is potential for the recipient of the blood transfusion to have blood results that are skewed.
-Indeed it is also advised to wait at least 2 months following a blood transfusion before starting LFT and CDT testing again.
+Indeed it is also advised to wait at least 2 months following a blood transfusion before starting LFT, CDT and MCV testing again.

 What are FAEE and EtG hair alcohol tests?